chinapedia/wikipedia.abstract.en/Page/Diesel_multiple_unit.md

 Japan

-DC283_hokuto_001.jpg tilting DMU on Hakodate Main Line]] In Japan, where gasoline-driven railbuses (on small private lines) and railmotors (Kihani 5000 of the national railways) had been built since the 1920s, the first two streamlined DMUs came in service in 1937 , class Kiha 43000 (キハ43000系).[35]
+tilting DMU on Hakodate Main Line]] In Japan, where gasoline-driven railbuses (on small private lines) and railmotors (Kihani 5000 of the national railways) had been built since the 1920s, the first two streamlined DMUs came in service in 1937 , class Kiha 43000 (キハ43000系).[35]

 The service of several hundreds (in sum even thousands) of diesel railcars and DMUs started in 1950s following the improvement of fuel supply that was critical during World War II.[36]

 Philippines

-Philippine_Railways_PNR_Ligao_Station.jpeg

-WTNaga_STAR_B47a.jpg

 The Southrail or the South Main Line of the Philippine National Railways which travels South of the Luzon island is one of the oldest rail lines in Asia and in the world.[37]
 The Southrail of Philippine National Railways uses Hyundai Rotem DMUs together with second-hand DMUs from East Japan Railway Company or JR East and Kanto Railway.
 These are Kiha 52, Kiha 59 which is also known as the "Kogane" and Kiha 350.
 Trains such as the Hyundai Rotem DMUs Kiha 350 and Kiha 52 are often used for Metro Commuter Line services, while Kiha 59 is mostly used for Bicol interprovincial services and sometimes also for the Metro Commuter services.

 South Korea

-PP-DHC.jpg

 Korail operates many DMUs.
 The DHC (Diesel Hydraulic Car), which made its debut for the 1988 Seoul Olympics, can reach speeds up to and serves Saemaul-ho trains.